Posts Tagged ‘Tower’

 Auckland’s Skytower

 The Auckland Skytower is the tallest building in the Southern Hemisphere and stands high above what is a fairly low rise city in comparison to Asia and even Australia.
 The concrete tower is a pretty impressive structure and can be seen miles before you see the skyline of the city.
-Standing at 328 metres or 1076 feet in the old scale the tower offers spectacular views of up to 80 kilometres from the observation decks on a good day.
+Standing at 328 metres or 1076 feet in the old scale, the tower offers spectacular views of up to 80 kilometres from the observation decks on a good day.
 There are several floors, the highest viewing floor is at 200 metres, there’s a restaurant at 194 metres, and another at 190 metres, while the second observation deck is at 186 metres with a sky lounge a floor below.
-For thrill seekers the tower offers a heat stopping sky jump where you can leap off the tower and fall at 85 kilometres an hour to the ground.
-Also for the not so faint hearted, there is a exterior walk around the tower, this give visitors the chance to walk around a 1.2 metre walkway 192 metres up in the air… you would have to be mad, think I will stick with the tasty buffet!
+For thrill seekers, the tower offers a heat stopping sky jump where you can leap off the tower and fall at 85 kilometres an hour to the ground.
+Also for the not so faint-hearted, there is an exterior walk around the tower, this give visitors the chance to walk around a 1.2 metre walkway 192 metres up in the air you would have to be mad, think I will stick with the tasty buffet!

 Read the rest of this entry »